 "Livewire escapes from prison, eager to attain revenge on Superman -- something that she hopes to achieve by teaming up with the Parasite."

-It all began right here: on this day in 1997 (in the U.S.), television dipped into the SciFi well once more for a serialized weekly adaptation of the major motion picture Timecop.
+On this day in 1997 (in the U.S.), television dipped into the SciFi well once more for a serialized weekly adaptation of the major motion picture Timecop.
 Officially, this first adventure was titled "A Rip In Time," and here's the plot summary as provided by IMDB.com:

 "Jack Logan travels to 1888 London in pursuit of a homicidal genius who has taken the place of Jack the Ripper."